huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Video Translation

-Text-to-video models can be used to translate videos from one language to another or allow to query the multilingual text-video model with non-English sentences.
-This can be useful for people who want to watch videos in a language that they don't understand, especailly when multi-lingual captions are available for training.
+Text-to-video translation models can translate videos from one language to another or allow to query the multilingual text-video model with non-English sentences.
+This can be useful for people who want to watch videos in a language that they don't understand, especially when multi-lingual captions are available for training.

 ## Inference